Gloireski/symptom_reader/README.md

 We are three software Engineers who are passionate about coding and our diverse careers and cultures from three different African countries.

-- Amanda Mabunda is a South African citizen graduated from Biotechnology, a software engineer and founder of Symptom_Reader [@Amatas_aura](https://x.com/Amatas_aura)
+- Amanda Mabunda is a South African citizen, graduated from Biotechnology, a software engineer and founder of Symptom_Reader [@Amatas_aura](https://x.com/Amatas_aura)

-- Belem Gloire BEKOUTOU is a Chadian citizen living in Morocco, an IT systems engineering graduate with strong software implementation process experience and Co-Founder of Symptom_Reader [@GloireBelem](https://x.com/GloireBelem)
+- Belem Gloire BEKOUTOU is a Chadian citizen living in Morocco, an IT systems engineering graduate with strong software implementation process experience and co-Founder of Symptom_Reader [@GloireBelem](https://x.com/GloireBelem)

 - Ado Abdullateef is a Nigerian citizen, I am a remote sensing and GIS graduate, geospatial analyst, software engineer, and co-founder of Symptom_Reader. [@adoabdullateef](https://x.com/adoabdullateef)